JetBrains/resharper-nuget/README.md

 ## Installing

 To install, you can download a pre-built version in the downloads section.
-Extract the zip file and run the batch file.
+Extract the zip file and run the appropriate batch file for your version of ReSharper.

 ## Version

-The current version is 0.1, and should be treated as a beta version.
-It has been tested with Visual Studio 2012 and supports ReSharper 7.0.1.
+The current version is 0.2, and should be treated as a beta version.
+It has been tested with Visual Studio 2012 and 2012, and supports ReShaprer 6.1.1, 7.0 and 7.1 (EAP build 22)

 ## Roadmap

 Please see the Issues tab on JetBrains' GitHub page.